3 Days in Washington DC: The Ultimate Cherry Blossom Festival Itinerary

 There are several airports serving the Washington area.

 Ronald Reagan Airport (DCA) is the closest to the city center, but only serves domestic flights plus a couple routes to Canada, so if you are not already in North America, you’ll need another port of entry.
-To get from Ronald Reagan Airport to the city center, take the yellow line of the Metro to L’Enfant Plaza.
+To get from DCA to the city center, take the yellow line of the Metro to L’Enfant Plaza.
 It’s about a 10 minute ride.
+(Also tip: folks in the know just call this National Airport!)

 An important note about all Washington DC-area airports: none of them have storage or showers, so it is best to time your arrival close to the check-in time at your accommodations, if possible.